Sam1224/Take-Away-AS/README.md

         - No need for jwt authentication.
         - `localhost:3000/seller/search`
             - `keyword`: 'xxx'
+    - GET       -   getTopSellersBySellCount
+        - Get the top n sellers whose sell counts are the highest.
+        - No need for jwt authentication.
+        - `localhost:3000/seller/sellcount/:num/:seq`
+    - GET       -   getTopSellersByRankRate
+        - Get the top n sellers whose rank rates are the highest.
+        - No need for jwt authentication.
+        - `localhost:3000/seller/rankrate/:num/:seq`
 - `order` (./routes/order.js)
     - GET       -   findAll
         - Return a list of all orders.